yining0713/cs520-exercise2/README.md

 NOTE) In the following, we will be using the python 3 commands.
 You may instead need to use the python commands.

 # Installation
+We advise you to create a virtual enviroment (python venv, conda) to install the packages.

 1. Run ```pip3 install -r requirements.txt.```
 2. Test the setup by running
   ```